BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 (a) Any Officer elected or appointed by the Board may be removed by the Board with cause.
 The removal of an Officer without cause shall be without prejudice.
 Any Board member may resign by written notice to the Organization.
 The resignation shall be effective upon receipt thereof by the Organization or at a subsequent time as shall be specified in the notice of resignation.

 (b) If a vacancy occurs in the office of President, the Vice President shall succeed to office.
-If a vacancy occurs in the office of Vice President, Secretary or Treasurer and if such vacancy occurs more than sixty days prior to the General June Meeting, the Board may appoint an Acting Vice President, Secretary, or Treasurer.
+If a vacancy occurs in the office of Vice President, Secretary, or Treasurer the Board may appoint an Acting Vice President, Secretary, or Treasurer.
 If they do so, it shall be from the current Board of Directors, including the Immediate Past President.

 (c) Any Board Member, Officer, Director, or Committee Chair that doesn’t attend three of five consecutive Board meetings without good cause, it shall be deemed that such a person has resigned their position.
 Meeting defined as “Scheduled Meeting,” not a specialty Meeting.